night-traders/frontend/README.md

 [Thomas Sherer](https://github.com/vorSherer)

 ## Description
-Users and investors want a smarter way to get stock information and stock news.
+Users and investors want a smarter way to get stock information and stock news. __Bear & Bull__ provides a 'one stop' access to general stock news, capability to look up current statistics for a specific stock, and - *for registered users* - the capability to track and predict trends of favorite stocks on a 'Watch List' page, which also displays news specifically targeting those watched securities. <br>
-User would be able to add stocks to a watch list, that way the user would only receive information they care about.
+Registered Users would be able to add stocks to their personal watch list, that way the user would only receive information they care about! <br>

 ## Wire Frames